vestalux/sljekyll/new-suggestions/meet-the-author/_posts/2017-03-07-meet-the-author-katarina-bivald.md

 When I was a bit older, I forced my parents to listen to my written work – a sort of combination between Nancy Drew and Marshall Grover, that would have the authors turning in the grave had they heard them.
 My parents were very supportive, but kindly suggested I should, perhaps, write about something a bit closer to home.
 Of course, I went on to write a book about Iowa, so I guess I never listened to that advice.

-## 3. Sara in 'The Readers of Broken Wheel Recommend' is a wonderful character.
+## 3. Sara in <cite>The Readers of Broken Wheel Recommend</cite> is a wonderful character.
 Did you base her on anyone you know?

 I most emphatically did not base her on me.